butter-network/butter/README.md

 1. Defining the node behaviour and maintaining the network by managing known hosts (`node/`)
 2. Discovery (`discover/`)
-3. NAT traversal (`traverse/`)
+3. NAT traversal and Internet discovery (`wider/`)
 4. Persistent overlay network (`persist/`)
    1. (Persistent) information storage (`store/`)
    2. (Persistent) information retrieval (`retrieve/`)

-These are reflected in the project package structure
+These are reflected in the project package structure.

 ### Testing